Plan for network isolation

 Diagram of the recommended network architecture.

-You can automate this environments creation using a template without managed online endpoint or AKS.
+You can automate this environments creation using a Bicep template or Terraform template. without managed online endpoint or AKS.
 Managed online endpoint is the solution if you don't have an existing AKS cluster for your AI model scoring.
 See how to secure online endpoint documentation for more info.
 AKS with Azure Machine Learning extension is the solution if you have an existing AKS cluster for your AI model scoring.
 See how to attach kubernetes documentation for more info.

 Removing firewall requirement